Thomas & Friends series 19

 Thomas & Friends is a children's television series about the engines and other characters on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

 This article lists and details episodes from the nineteenth series of the show, which was first broadcast in 2015.
+There were 26 episodes in the series, preceded by Thomas & Friends: Sodor's Legend of the Lost Treasure.
 The series is narrated by Mark Moraghan, for both the UK and US audiences.